dji-sdk/Guidance-SDK/doc/DeveloperGuide/DeveloperGuide.md

 -	Close the software and restart Guidance to enable configure works.

->*Notice: If you do not close the software DJI\_Guidance, you will not be able to use Guidance SDK as the connection to Guidance Core is occupied.*
+>*Notice: If you do not close the software Guidance Assistant, you will not be able to use Guidance SDK as the connection to Guidance Core is occupied.*

 ---